Entanglement spreading after local fermionic excitations in the XXZ chain: Entanglement dynamics in the gapless phase

 To better understand the behaviour of the maxima, on the left of Fig.~\ref{fig: JW_plateau} we plot the time evolution of the excess entropy $\Delta S$ in the middle of the chain $(r=0)$ with $L=200$ and for various $\Delta$.
 One observes that the asymptotic value of the excess entropy grows with increasing $|\Delta|$, approaching its maximum very slowly in time.
 In fact, for even larger times the entropy starts to decrease again as one approaches $vt \approx L$, when the fastest spinons leave the subsystem after a reflection from the chain end.
 This is demonstrated on the right of Fig.~\ref{fig: JW_plateau} by repeating the calculations for a smaller chain with $L=50$.
 The emergence of a plateau is clearly visible, which then immediately repeats itself for $vt>L$ due to the symmetry of the geometry, with the spinons reflected from the other end of the chain entering the subsystem again.
+For an excitation located farther away from the chain center, the corresponding plateaus would be separated.
 However, the question why the height of the plateau depends on the interaction strength $\Delta$ can only be answered via a more involved CFT analysis of the problem, which is presented in the next section.